bhouston/template-typescript-monorepo/README.md

 ### Continuous Dev Build

 1. Run `npm run dev` to start the hot reload development server & build watchers

+#### Start Webserver with Auto-Reload

-2. Run `npn run start -2=koa-server` to start the webserver in auto-reload mode
+1. Run `npn run start` to start the webserver in auto-reload mode
-3. Open `http://localhost:8000` in your browser
+2. Open `http://localhost:8000` in your browser

 ### Optimized Production Build